 In 2006, he changed his course to pursue more integrated concepts of performance.
 His experiential approach to site-specific public art installations and curatorial perspectives attracted new partners and commissions from Toronto’s Nuit Blanche, Art Toronto, McMichael Canadian Art Collection, Open House New York, Galerie du Nouvel Ontario (Sudbury), Art Spin, Burlington Public Art Lab, National Capital Commission, Nuit North, Le Laboratoire d'Art (Toronto) and Socrates Sculpture Park (NYC).

 For more details of his , please click here:

 When beginning a project, I spend a lot of time in the designated site discerning how a concept, and its eventual realisation might shape an agora or shared public place.
 From weather, light and shadow to the history of public use and personal interactions.
 In other words, the elemental negotiations of the human body in a given space.

 What alchemy is then at the bottom of this?
 What gives rise to all the conditions of living?
 And finally, what could be the lay of the land wherein the artwork can intervene and evoke an uncommon presence, yet resonate a trusted ground, invite inclusive behaviour and impact the here and now.

-My aim has always been to manifest a formalised situation whereupon the public can develop a critical consciousness through creative engagement; both of the world and of one’s role in that world.
+My aim has always been to manifest a formalised situation wherein the public can develop a critical consciousness through creative engagement; both of the world and of one’s role in that world; the intent of being.